Dr Nicole Stormon

 Researcher biography

-As an early career researcher, Nicole Stormon has publications in high quality journals, numerous conference presentation and research collaborations.
-During her PhD research, she collaborated with the Murdoch Children's Research Institute on the NHMRC funded Child Health Checkpoint study to assess the dental health of Australian children.
-Large scale data management and advanced quantitative statistical skills were central to this ongoing collaboration.
-Health service research is a central theme of her research, with ongoing collaborations with Queensland Health to develop evidence-based and cost-effective models of dental care for children and disadvantaged groups, including people experiencing homelessness.
-Experienced in relevant HSR research methods including qualitative and scoping methods.
+Nicole Stormon has publications in high quality journals, numerous conference presentation and research collaborations.
+Health service research is a central theme of her research, with ongoing collaborations with Queensland Health to develop evidence-based and cost-effective models of dental care.
+She has extensive experience in the analysis of complex quantitative health service data and large longitudinal cohort studies.
+Additionally, Nicole is experienced in relevant health services research methods including qualitative, scoping methods and consumer engagement.
+Translating evidence into practice can be challenging, however her research aims to implement innovations and generate new knowledge to better patients oral health outcomes.
 Being a clinician herself and her effective collaborations to the health service are key to bridging the knowledge-implementation gap.